kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

 - NACL gets precendance over SG.
 If NACL rules DENYS traffic and SG ALLOWS it for the same CIDR and Ports, NACL rules be taken into consideration while evaluating open routes
 - NACLs can span accross multiple AZs, however subnets cannot
 - **NACLs** are **stateless**
+- <a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html" target="_blank">For more details about NACLs</a>

 ### Network Access Translation (NAT)
 - Used to open a route to the internet for the instance which is in a private subnet so that it can get OS patches, download apps, etc.
 - NATing can be done using- NAT Gateways OR ~~NAT instances(will be depricated soon)~~